silverstripe/silverstripe-framework/SUPPORT.md

 The issue tracker is reserved for reporting bugs and we don't provide support through it.
 Support tickets opened via the issue tracker will be closed.

-If you require support there are two types of support available, community support and commercial support.
+If you require support there are two types of support available: community support and commercial support.

 ## Community support

 Community support is provided by members of our open source community and is provided out of their good will.
-Please be kind, polite and corteous to those that try to help you.
+Please be kind, polite and corteous to those that try to help you; you may wish to refer to our [code of conduct](docs/en/05_Contributing/10_Code_of_conduct.md).

 You can find support via: